derhasi/freistilbox-docs/content/faq/basicauth.md

 * Website ID: s42

-## How to configure Basic HTTP authentication
+## Enable basic HTTP authentication

 As a first step, you activate HTTP authentication so a visitor first has to enter login credentials to gain access to the website.
 To this purpose, append the following lines to the file `.htaccess` which should be placed in the `docroot` directory of your repository: